Fonemine/documentation/axerve_mf_api.md

 ### Update action

-For update action "d_id" must be specified.
-Object with "d_id" will be updated accordingly.
+For update action "id" must be specified.
+Object with "id" will be updated accordingly.

 ```text